ppy/osu-wiki/news/2025/2025-04-30-the-followpoint-spectator-the-osu-catch-mapping-pioneer.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-gmt" href="https://osu.ppy.sh/users/702598">Spectator</a></p>

-If you’re new to osu!catch mapping, I’d recommend using the osu!lazer editor — it’s a lot more intuitive than stable.
-As for mapping itself, I’ll just quote my favorite line from Jemzuu: "Just let your creativity flow.
-You don’t have to be good at mapping to enjoy it, you might enjoy it first and improve along the way."
+If you're new to osu!catch mapping, I'd recommend using the osu!lazer editor — it's a lot more intuitive than stable.
+As for mapping itself, I'll just quote my favorite line from [Jemzuu](https://osu.ppy.sh/users/7890134): "Just let your creativity flow.
+You don't have to be good at mapping to enjoy it, you might enjoy it first and improve along the way."

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/17745759" style="background-image: url('/wiki/shared/avatars/-Isla-.jpg')"></a>